Why is constant change bad for business?

 About me

-I am a leadership expert, consultant, and author.
+I am an executive, leadership expert, and author.
 I've spent my career exploring large organizations from the inside, most recently as an executive at Cisco.
 I love unearthing the lessons from the real world that help people and teams thrive, and that make work a more human place for all of the humans in it.

 I’m the co-author, with Marcus Buckingham, of Nine Lies About Work: A Freethinking Leader’s Guide to the Real World (Harvard Business Review Press, April 2019)—which was selected as the best management book of 2019 by Strategy + Business and as one of Amazon’s best business and leadership books of 2019.
 I’m also the co-author of two cover stories in the Harvard Business Review: The Feedback Fallacy (March/April 2019)—which was Harvard Business Review’s most popular article of 2019—and Reinventing Performance Management (April 2015).

-My upcoming book, The Problem with Change: And the Essential Nature of Human Performance, looks at why change is hard on people, and what we can do to draw its sting.
+My new book, The Problem with Change: And the Essential Nature of Human Performance, looks at why change is hard on people, and what we can do to draw its sting.